 Common issues

 New or low-volume tokens may not have enough liquidity for Phantom to generate a swap quote.
-This does not always mean the token is unsafe, but it does mean the token may have limited market activity.
+This doesn't always mean the token is unsafe, but it does mean it may have limited market activity.
 Try the following:

 - Wait a few minutes and retry.